What are the school hours?

 Do I bring my child lunch each day?

 Yes, you must bring your child a lunch each day.
 Lunches will not be refrigerated or heated up.
 Please use an ice pack to keep things cool.
 We will assist your child with what to eat first and open the packaging.
 We will also encourage them to try to do as much as they can on their own when appropriate.
-A few times a year we offer a Pizza Day; cheese pizzas along with fruit, drinks, and cookies.
+A few times a year, we offer a Pizza Day; cheese pizzas along with fruit, drinks, and cookies.
 There is a small fee, but you do not need to provide lunch on these days unless your child does not want pizza.
-Here is a good link to some suggestions of what you can pack for lunch. http://mommytruths.com/site/?p=7 At this time we are asking that you bring in a small snack for your child to eat around 10 AM.
+Here is a good link to some suggestions on what you can pack for lunch. http://mommytruths.com/site/?p=7 At this time we are asking that you bring in a small snack for your child to eat around 10 AM.

 If your child is in the infant classroom they should bring their bottles with milk, formula, or breastmilk daily.
 If they are eating babyfood or finger foods you need to provide them as well.
 If needed also bring in a sippy cup, pacifier, change of clothes, and diapers, and make sure everything is labeled with their name.